 USGS Education - Earthquake prediction, myths; seismic waves and more.

-Zooniverse - authentic research projects for classroom integration and at home - for students and educators - explore galaxies, the surface of the moon, the Serengeti and more, students and teachers can join in citizen science on-line research.
+Zooniverse - authentic research projects for classroom integration and at home - for students and educators - explore galaxies, the surface of the moon, the Serengeti and more, students and teachers can join in online research with citizen science.

 If you're not sure how to do your project...

 Scientists and engineers follow processes in their work.
 In science, the process is really important - you want to make sure your experiment or observations are accurate.
 This means being clear about what you’re going to study, writing a procedure before you start, and making and recording careful measurements.
 Don’t worry about what is “supposed to happen” - just observe, measure, and record, then try to figure out why.